U.S. pastor Brunson arrives home in Turkey after release by court

 Dressed in a black suit, white shirt and red tie, the North Carolina native wept as the decision was announced, witnesses said.
 Before the judge’s ruling he had told the court: “I am an innocent man.
 I love Jesus.
 I love Turkey.”

 After the ruling, Brunson’s lawyer told reporters the pastor was likely to leave Turkey.
-The U.S. military has a plan to fly Brunson back to America on a military aircraft, officials told Reuters.
+The U.S. military planned to fly him home on a military aircraft, officials told Reuters.

-The diplomatic stand-off over Brunson, who had been pastor of the Izmir Resurrection Church, had accelerated a sell-off in Turkey’s lira currency, worsening a financial crisis.
+The diplomatic stand-off over Brunson, who led a small congregation at the Izmir Resurrection Church, accelerated a sell-off in Turkey’s currency, worsening a financial crisis.

 Brunson had been accused of links to Kurdish militants and supporters of Fethullah Gulen, the cleric blamed by Turkey for a coup attempt in 2016.
 Brunson denied the accusation and Washington had demanded his immediate release.